jaseknighter/latkes/README.md

 * select the scene to configure (a-d)
 * set up to eight parameters to the "on" position

-then, the selected parameters can be controlled from the 2nd page of the script's ui or from the PARAMS menu.
+then, the selected parameters can be controlled from the 2nd screen of the script's ui or from the PARAMS menu.

 after setting up params, to record a gesture:

-* go to the gesture recorder page
+* go to the gesture recorder screen
 * select one of the eight param's
 * with K1+E3, record a gesture
   * recording starts when E3 is turned for the first time
   * recording stops when K1 is released

 after a gesture has been recorded, loop (L) and play (P) controls appear in the ui below the record (R) control.

+## global reflector controls

+* k2: stop all reflectors playing
+* k3: start all reflectors playing
+* k1+k2: stop all reflector looping
+* k1+k3: start all reflector looping

 # install
 from maiden: